 - Anxiety during math tasks

 There is no general agreement on the precise meaning of the term dyscalculia.
-Reports of dyscalculia’s prevalence, therefore, vary depending upon the definition and situation.
-Research suggests that it has the same prevalence as dyslexia (about 6–8% of children) although it is far less widely recognized by parents and educators.
+Therefore, reports of dyscalculia’s prevalence vary depending on the definition and situation.
+Research suggests it has the same prevalence as dyslexia (about 6–8% of children), although it is far less widely recognized by parents and educators.